scikit-learn/enhancement_proposals/slep006/proposal.rst

 Introspection
-   If sensible to do so (e.g. for improved efficiency), can a meta-estimator identify whether its base estimator (recursively) would handle some particular sample metadata (e.g. so a meta-estimator can choose between weighting and resampling, or for automated invariance testing)?
+   If sensible to do so (e.g. for improved efficiency), can a meta-estimator identify whether its base estimator (recursively) would handle some particular sample metadata.

+.. (e.g. so a meta-estimator can choose
+.. between weighting and resampling, or for automated invariance testing)?

 Keyword arguments vs. a single argument
 ---------------------------------------